tenzindorji/projectnotes/helm/readme.md

 # Helm
 - package manager for kubernetes
+- Avoid yaml duplication
+- Allows to bring all the yaml file togather, whats call a chart
+- Charter have a name, description and version
+- Charter groups all the yaml files togather in a  template folder
+- To make charter resuable, it has a ability to inject values as parameters
+- We can deploy chart and inject the app1 and reused for app2
+- Allows values file
-- performs value lookup in the template, separate variables in values.yml
+- Performs value lookup in the template, separate variables in values.yml
-- keeps old version and can easily rollback
+- Keeps old version and can easily rollback
-- chart - templating
+- Chart - templating

 ```
 helm install myApp # Deploy to kubernetes cluster